Sofia International Film Festival: History

 The 2020 edition of the festival was postponed from its initial March dates and split into two parts, rolled out in June and September, because of the COVID-19 pandemic.
-Subsequently, the 2021 edition of the festival, which is also the 25th anniversary edition, will be held both online and offline in a hybrid format.
+Subsequently, the 2021 edition of the festival, which is also the 25th anniversary edition, was held both online and offline in a hybrid format.

+The 2025 edition of the festival will be held from 13 to 31 March with awards ceremony taking place on 26 March.

 Description

 Featured in Variety's Top 50 film festivals in 2007, the event presents Bulgaria to the world as the host one of the important film festivals in Europe and takes place annually in March.
 It brings contemporary world cinema to the domestic audience in Bulgaria and the latest in Bulgarian cinema to the rest of the world.

 The festival is organised by Art Fest under the auspices of the Municipality of Sofia and in partnership with the Bulgarian Ministry of Culture, the National Palace of Culture, the Bulgarian National Film Center and Bulgarian National Television with the support of the Creative Europe Media, the LUX Film Prize and other corporate and institutional sponsors.